jasonlamkk/docker-jenkins-pipeline/README.md

 2. add SSH key to the git server
 3. visit http://localhost:4080/
 4. for the first login, the admin panel will ask for the password.
 The script shall already print it to the terminal.
+___ In my case it did not print the password, do not know why did not really check what the script do, but it will be nice to explain how to retrieve if in anycase it does not print.___
+___Also explain the first steps to do when jenkins is up, like installing selected tools etc...___

 ###Create Jenkins pipeline

-Here we will cover basic pipeline involve starting a server, run different tests in parallel.   *Yes, in parallel! *  For a complex multitiered system, you can checkout multiple projects in parallel and each run their own unit test.
+Here we will cover basic pipeline involve starting a server ___What do you mean by we will cover basic pipeline involve starting server?___, run different tests in parallel.   **Yes, in parallel!**  For a complex multi-tiered system, you can checkout multiple projects in parallel and each run their own unit test___s___.
 Then when everyone is ready and without critical error, run a visual testing.

-For the structure to create parallel pipeline tasks, we had seen a few some variations on the Net.
+For the structure to create parallel pipeline tasks, we had seen a few some variations ___a few some variations?___ on the Net.
 After some tests, this is a working version you can remember in 2 lines.

 * stages -> stage('') -> steps , for normal steps
 * stages -> stage('') -> parallel -> stage('') -> steps , for parallel steps

-Now, let create it together:
+Now, let___s___ create it together:
-1. First, let create a **pipeline** project. *(note: never use space in the item name, this may require extra care when writing bash scripts.)*
+1. First, let___s___ create a **pipeline** project. *(note: never use space in the item name, this may require extra care when writing bash scripts.)*
-2. Go to configure, scroll down to Pipeline
+2. Go to configure, scroll down to Pipeline ___New item => Pipeline?___
 3. copy the following Pipeline script into the text area.
-It helps 2 things
+It helps ___with___ 2 things
     1. clone your repo into a folder called *backend*.
     2. clean up the workspace after a run, no matter success or not.
 ```